The truths about implementing an ERP system.

 Supporting an implementation isn’t just a matter of freeing up resources but also expecting resources to wear different hats.
 You don’t need bodies to backfill personnel; you need resources with specific skills to fill niche roles within your team.

-Karen Appleby is a Senior Principal at Salo, LLC.
-Karen and the Salo team partner with clients to solve complex financial and business challenges.
+Karen Appleby and the Salo team partner with clients to solve complex financial and business challenges.
 Click here to connect with Karen.